A Home in the Country - Life in Adams County

 In Pennsylvania, zoning law requires adjacent property owners to be notified about any request for a zoning change on a neighboring property, so you might be invited to make comment on a zoning application by attending a public hearing.
 This is an optional activity, but consider it as an opportunity to stay informed about local development.

-Check with the Adams County Department of Environmental Services, your municipal office, and your local fire company about burning regulations before you burn.
-State law prohibits burning without a permit.
+Check with the Adams County Office of Planning & Development, your municipal office, and your local fire company about burning regulations before you burn.
+State law prohibits burning of waste materials without a permit.
 One exemption is the burning of domestic (residential) refuse by two families or less occupying the same dwelling.
-Refuse does not include furniture, mattresses, tires, construction debris, appliances, etc. Domestic refuse must be burned in a container with an approved cover.
+Refuse does not include furniture, mattresses, tires, construction debris, appliances, etc. Domestic refuse must be burned in a container with an approved cover and the County Fire Prevention Bureau Ordinance regulates property setbacks, burn times and required notifications.

 Never burn when it is dry or windy.
 Keep a hose nearby and use a container covered with a grate.
 Setting your neighbor’s property on fire won’t make you popular and could result in legal action or a fine.

-The municipality has authority concerning weeds.
-If your property becomes unkempt, you may receive a notice requiring you to cut it.
+The municipality has authority concerning weeds and invasive plant species.
+If your property becomes unkempt, you may receive a notice requiring you to cut it or to remove plants of concern.

 If your lender on your house is collecting funds in an escrow account for real estate taxes, it is your responsibility to send the tax bill to the lender for timely payment.